 When it comes horror, movies are what everyone thinks of, but to be honest, horror television has seen a recent uptick in quality and frequency.
 Gone are the days of only having The Walking Dead and American Horror Story to scratch that spooky itch.
-Now, you have horror series on just about every network and streaming platform.
-With so much to offer, I’m here to recommend 13 horror series to get you started on your journey into the scary.
+Now, you have horror TV series on just about every network and streaming platform.
+With so much to offer, I’m here to recommend 13 horror TV series to get you started on your journey into the scary.
 All of the shows listed are available on streaming platforms currently – although with the industry in so much flux, they might not be on there for much longer.

 While I wish I could recommend shows still going strong, a lot of the series have already wrapped but offer satisfying ends overall which definitely warrant a binge.

 The revival of the George A. Romero and Stephen King anthology horror film, Creepshow is a Shudder Original anthology series that offers up chills, thrills, and a side of camp.
 Offering up two new stories each episode and practical effects that sell both deep and shallow plots, it’s the perfect show with enough variance to pull any viewer in, even if they don’t like horror.

 Australian horror is brutal and none more so than the slasher that brought the country’s horror into the American focus: Wolf Creek.
 Based on real-life serial murders, the original film shocked audiences with its violence and in this Shudder Exclusive series, of the same name, that tradition is continued.
 In it, 19-year-old American tourist Eve Thorogood (Lucy Fry) seeks to avenge her family’s murders at the hands of notorious Outback psychopath, Mick Taylor (John Jarratt) in six one-hour episodes.

 Wolf Creek is available to stream exclusively on Shudder.

 The Haunting of Hill House